 A classic day trip, with straightforward access, amazing views and just enough rapids to keep intermediate packrafters entertained but not terrified.
-Needs a bit of rain to bring out the best in it.
+Can be run even at summer flows, but a bit of rain brings out the best in it.

 Follow the farm road and then DOC triangles up to Glacier Burn, about 1-1.5hrs from Cameron Flat.
-Respect the Farmers land, by leaving your Dog at home, not bothering any stock and leaving gates as you found them.
+This is Aspiring Station, run by the Aspinall Family.
+The Aspinall family have welcomed and supported recreational access across the station for many generations.
+Please return the respect by leaving your Dog and firearms at home, avoiding bothering any stock and leaving gates as you found them.

-You could easily turn this trip into an overnighter, either by camping on grassy flats at Junction Flat, or heading up to the Rock of Ages Bivouac.
+You could easily turn this trip into an overnighter, either by camping on grassy flats at Junction Flat (or un-named flat), or heading up to the Rock of Ages Bivouac.

-The upper Kitchener Valley is a real gem; its worth walking up to the base of the Turnbull Thompson Falls if you have the energy.
-Packrafting the Kitchener is not really an option.
+The upper Kitchener Valley is a real gem; its worth walking up to the base of the Turnbull Thompson Falls if you have the time.
+Packrafting the Kitchener is not an option.
 Super steep stacked boulders with multiple sieves and waterfalls….

 Matukituki River East Branch (II / III-) Junction Flat to Glacier Burn